-The estimated effects of the PPACA on overall national health expenditures (NHE) are shown in table 5.
-In aggregate, we estimate that for calendar years 2010 through 2019, NHE would increase by \$234 billion, or 0.7 percent, over the updated baseline projection that was released on June 29, 2009.14 Year by year, the relative increases are largest in 2016, when the coverage expansions would be fully phased in (1.6 percent), and gradually decline thereafter, as the effects of the Medicare market basket reductions compound and as the excise tax on high-cost employer health plans affects more policies, reaching 0.5 percent in 2019.
+June 29, 2009.
+Year by year, the relative increases are largest in 2016, when the coverage expansions would be fully phased in (1.7 percent), and gradually decline thereafter to 0.5 percent in 2019, as the effects of the Medicare market basket reductions compound and as the excise tax on high-cost employer health plans affects more policies.
 The NHE share of GDP is projected to be 20.9 percent in 2019, compared to 20.8 percent under current law.

 The increase in total NHE is estimated to occur primarily as a net result of the substantial expansions in coverage under the PPACA, together with the expenditure reductions for Medicare.
 Numerous studies have demonstrated that individuals and families with health insurance use more health services than otherwise-similar persons without insurance.
-Under the health reform legislation, as noted above, an estimated 33 million currently uninsured people would gain comprehensive coverage through the health insurance Exchanges, their employers, or Medicaid.
+Under the health reform legislation, as noted above, an estimated 34 million currently uninsured people would gain comprehensive coverage through the health insurance Exchanges, their employers, or Medicaid.
 The availability of coverage would typically result in a fairly substantial increase in the utilization of health care services, with a corresponding impact on total health expenditures.
-These higher costs would be partially offset by the sizable discounts imposed on providers by State Medicaid payment rules, as well as the significant discounts negotiated by private and public health insurance plans.
-We estimate that the net effect of the utilization increases and price reductions arising from the coverage provisions of the PPACA would increase NHE in 2019 by about 3.3 percent.
+These higher costs would be partially offset by the sizable discounts imposed on providers by State Medicaid payment rules, as well as the significant discounts negotiated by private health insurance plans.
+We estimate that the net effect of the utilization increases and price reductions arising from the coverage provisions of the PPACA would increase NHE in 2019 by about 3.4 percent.